Putin presides over BRICS summit seeking to expand Russia's clout

 China’s President Xi Jinping has emphasized the bloc’s role in ensuring global security.
 Xi noted that China and Brazil have put forward a peace plan for Ukraine and sought to rally broader international support for it.
 Ukraine has rejected the proposal.

+“We should promote the de-escalation of the situation as soon as possible and pave the way for a political settlement,” Xi said Thursday.

-Putin and Xi had announced a “no-limits” partnership weeks before Russia invaded Ukraine in 2022.
+Putin and Xi had announced a “no-limits” partnership weeks before Russia sent troops into Ukraine in 2022.
 They already met twice earlier this year, in Beijing in May and at a Shanghai Cooperation Organization summit in Kazakhstan in July.

-Russia’s cooperation with India has also flourished as New Delhi sees Moscow as a time-tested partner since Cold War times despite Russia’s close ties with India’s main rival, China.
-While Western allies want India to be more active in persuading Moscow to end the fighting in Ukraine, Indian Prime Minister Narendra Modi has avoided condemning Russia while emphasizing a peaceful settlement.
+Russia’s cooperation with India also has flourished as New Delhi sees Moscow as a time-tested partner since the Cold War despite Russia’s close ties with India’s rival, China.
+While Western allies want New Delhi to be more active in persuading Moscow to end the fighting in Ukraine, Indian Prime Minister Narendra Modi has avoided condemning Russia while emphasizing a peaceful settlement.

-Putin, who held a series of bilateral meetings on the sidelines of the summit, was set to meet Thursday with U.N.
+Putin, who held a series of bilateral meetings on the summit’s sidelines, was set to meet Thursday with U.N.
 Secretary-General Antonio Guterres, who is making his first visit to Russia in more than two years.
-Guterres’s trip to Kazan has drawn an angry reaction from Kyiv.
+Guterres’s trip to Kazan drew an angry reaction from Kyiv.

+Addressing the BRICS Plus session, Guterres urged an immediate end to the fighting in Gaza, Lebanon, Ukraine and Sudan.
+“We need peace in Ukraine, a just peace in line with the U.N.
+Charter, international law and General Assembly resolutions,” he said.

+Russia’s Kremlin-controlled media touted the summit as a massive policy coup that left the West fearing the loss of its global clout.
+State TV shows and news bulletins underscored that BRICS countries account for about half the world’s population comprising the “global majority” and challenging Western “hegemony.”

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.